AreaThe Severnside branch covers Gloucestershire, Greater Bristol, Somerset, North Wiltshire.

 We consider that GW main line electrification and Metro West Phase 1 should be completed before another competition is held for the franchise.

-4. New rail servicesWe welcome the announcement that GWR will be operating an experimental Summer service between Taunton and Bishops Lydeard, connecting with West Somerset Railway.
-This will bring many extra visitors to West Somerset and Exmoor National Park without the need for a car.
+4. New rail servicesWe welcomed GWR's experimental service between Taunton and Bishops Lydeard, connecting with West Somerset Railway, on seven Saturdays between July and October 2019.
+This brought many extra visitors to West Somerset and Exmoor National Park without the need for a car.
+We hope this will be continued in 2020.
 Railfuture and Minehead Rail Link Group hope this will lead to a daily, all year service, possibly by extending some Cardiff-Taunton trains.
-However, we are concerned that no start date or timetables for the connecting service had been announced by early June.
 View or download Railfuture's response to the WSR Corporate Plan 2014-2023.
 We have briefed the promoters of a plan to reopen Cheltenham-Stratford.
 Our response to the Draft Somerset Transport Strategy also supports reopening of stations at Langport and Wellington; and the Radstock- Frome line.

 5. Stonehouse Bristol RoadReopening of this station on the Bristol-Birmingham main line would transform travel between the Stroud valley and the Bristol area, which currently involves either convoluted rail journeys or going at least part of the way by road.
 Extension of MetroWest to Gloucester could serve the station along with other new ones at Charfield and Hunts Grove, for which favourable business cases were produced in a 2017 study for Gloucestershire County Council.